scummvm/scummvm/backends/platform/atari/readme.txt

 - Custom (and optimal) drawing routines (especially for the cursor).

-- Custom (Super)Videl resolutions for the best possible performance and visual experience (320x240 in RGB, chunky modes with SuperVidel, 640x480@16bpp for the overlay in RGB/SuperVidel, ...)
+- Custom (Super)Videl resolutions for the best possible performance and visual experience (320x240 in RGB, chunky modes with SuperVidel, 640x480@8bpp for the overlay, ...)

 - Custom (hardware based) aspect ratio correction (!)